banj-oe/IRLStreamingforFreeorCheap/README.md

 Transform source to fit to scren, good to go.
 I would recommend using HEVC codec for less data transmission with this method, Settings > Video close to the bottom.

 ## Additional iPhone apps that can use SRT/SRTLA

-Moblin is _the_ way to stream from an iphone/ipad/macos.
-App store available but also for the latest get the testflight on the github https://github.com/eerimoq/mobs and join the discord.

-StreamCast Pro based on Larix API, can do cool Picture in Picture using both cameras or side by side using front and rear cameras https://apps.apple.com/us/app/streamcast-pro/id6443880300

-Larix - commercial program, can use for 30 minutes before a watermark gets added, $10/month to use without restrictions.
-Android and iPhone.

 ## The worst way: VDO Ninja